jbduncan/jupiter-collection-testers/CONTRIBUTING.md

 `git rebase -i`, following the instructions in ["squashing commits with rebase"](http://gitready.com/advanced/2009/02/10/squashing-commits-with-rebase.html).

-If your PR resolves one or more issues, please add a respective line at the end of the body of the PR text, just above the boilerplate text for the Contributor License Agreement.
-For example, use the following message if issue #42 is fully resolved.
+If your PR fixes one or more issues, please add a respective line at the end of the body of the PR text, just above the boilerplate text for the Contributor License Agreement.
+For example, use the following message if issue #42 is fully fixed.

 ```
-Resolves: #42
+Fixes #42.
 ```

 This will allow the associated issue(s) to be [automatically closed](https://help.github.com/articles/closing-issues-using-keywords/) by GitHub when the PR is merged in.

-However, if your PR only partially resolves or is related to one or more issues, please use the words "Issue" or "Issues" instead of or on top of "Resolves".
-For example, use the following message if issue #42 is partially resolved or related.
+However, if your PR only partially fixes or is related to one or more issues, please use the words "Issue" or "Issues" instead of or on top of "Fixes".
+For example, use the following message if issue #42 is partially fixed or related.
 ```
-Issue: #42
+Issue #42.
 ```

-To give a combined example, use the following message if issues #42 and #43 are resolved and issues #6 and #9 are partially resolved or related.
+To give a combined example, use the following message if issues #42 and #43 are fixed and issues #6 and #9 are partially fixed or related.

 ```
-Resolves: #42, #43
+Fixes #42, #43.
-Issues: #6, #99
+Issues #6, #99.
 ```

 Commit messages